phalpern/WG21-halpern/destructive_move.md

 Using `noexcept`, an implementation can detect whether it is possible that a move constructor might throw and, if so, can choose copy construction, instead.
-In fact, the standard provides the function template `move_if_noexcept` specifically for this purpose.
+The standard provides the function template `move_if_noexcept` specifically for this purpose.
 The following implementation of `push_back` for a simplified vector uses this idiom to preserve the _strong exception guarantee_, whereby the moved-from vector